A Generative Diffusion Model to Solve Inverse Problems for Robust in-NICU Neonatal MRI: Discussion and Conclusions

-This work gathered a dataset and proposed a number of methods to train a generative model that learns a statistical prior over noisy neonatal MRI images of varying contrasts and orientations from a 1T MRI scanner.
-Since the learned prior decouples from the MRI measurement model, it applies to both acceleration and motion correction.
-Retrospective undersampling experiments suggested that we can accelerate acquisitions by $1.5\times$ on average, and prospective motion correction experiments demonstrated that our method reduces image artifacts in the presence of motion.
+This study presented the first acquisition-agnostic diffusion probabilistic generative model for in-NICU lower-field neonatal MRI that serves as a prior to solve a variety of inverse problems to improve scan efficiency and motion robustness.
+We gathered a dataset of real-world clinical in-NICU images and developed a training pipeline to train a diffusion model on the low SNR and low quantity dataset.
+Then we apply the generative prior to the tasks of accelerated MRI reconstruction, motion correction, and super-resolution of axial, coronal, and sagittal FSE, and axial SE acquisitions.
+The decoupling of the diffusion prior and measurement model was particularly useful in the motion correction setting where a different measurement model is encountered for each test example.

+While the proposed pipeline tackles noise corruption, our training dataset also consisted of images corrupted by motion artifacts.
+Future work will explore applying our generative model to identify motion corrupt images in the training dataset, correcting those images with the motion correction inverse problem, and re-training the generative model with the newly corrected images.
+In addition, the proposed pipeline addressed limited data availability by combining all data with class embeddings.
+Further improvements could be made by first pre-training the generative model on large, freely available adult MRI datasets, and then fine-tuning the model using our real-world, clinical in-NICU dataset \cite{hu2022lora}.

-This study presents an initial qualitative and quantitative analysis, but clinical adoption requires future work.
-First, a reader study with board-certified radiologists who work with neonatal MR images to evaluate whether the accelerated and motion corrected images maintain diagnostic utility is needed.
-Second, accelerated MRI should be evaluated prospectively by acquiring undersampled data from the scanner instead of retrospectively throwing away echo trains from fully-sampled data.
+While this study presented initial quantitative and qualitative evaluation, clinical adoption requires further validation.
+First, this work presented proof-of-concept experiments showing that the generative model applies to the super-resolution setting, but evaluations on a larger test set with comparisons to appropriate baselines is needed to make quantitative performance conclusions.
+Second, a clinical reader study with board-certified radiologists who work with neonatal MR images to evaluate whether the accelerated and motion corrected images maintain diagnostic utility is needed.
+Finally, all inverse problems should be evaluated prospectively by acquiring undersampled data from the scanner in addition to retrospectively throwing away echo trains from fully-sampled data.
 We emphasize that our motion correction experiments in this work were prospective as we did not throw away any data before applying our algorithm.
-Finally, posterior sampling for a single slice takes roughly 15 seconds on our H100 GPU.
-An ODE solver that runs faster and in parallel to produce image volumes in clinically acceptable scan times is also needed.